DSSB/dssb-objectprovider/dssb-objectprovider-api/README.md

 # ObjectProvider

-This project contains the API.
+This project contains the API for DSSB ObjectProvider.